 Pledge to put every tax refund, gift of cash, purchase refund and work bonus into your down payment account.

 When you earn a raise at work, carry on as if it never happened.
 Have the difference between your old and new paychecks funneled automatically into your down payment savings.

-Pump up your savings fast by disposing of assets that have real value, like a car, boat, motorcycle or expensive sports equipment.
+Pump up your savings fast by disposing of assets that have real value, such as a car, boat, motorcycle or expensive sports equipment.
 Do without or replace the car with a cheap beater.

 Rules differ by lenders on whether and how much help with your down payment you can get from gifts.

-One example: The FHA lets borrowers apply gifts from immediate family members toward a down payment.
+One example: The Federal Housing Administration (FHA) lets borrowers apply gifts from immediate family members toward a down payment.
 You’ll be required to produce a “gift letter” from the giver, verifying that the money is not actually a loan.
 You’ll probably also need to show copies of checks or wire transfers so your lender can verify the origin of the gift.

 Some employers — including companies, colleges, universities, and state or local governments — have programs to help employees with down payments.
-Ask the human resources department about possibilities where you work.
+Ask the human resources department where you work about possibilities.